ArjunJagdale/JavaScript-RAG-Web-App-with-LlamaIndex/README.md

 This project demonstrates production-level techniques using [LlamaIndex](https://github.com/jerryjliu/llama_index) with Deno and TypeScript.
 You'll learn how to persist data, interact via queries and chat, implement streaming responses, and deploy it as a web app—all while leveraging the `llamaindex` npm package.

+> This project was a part of a course by DeepLearning.ai, I've done this project in deeplearning.ai's environment and hence only the video based demo can be shown.
 ---

 ### 🧩 How RAG Works Here